cunnane/xloil/docs/source/xlOil_Python/Concepts.rst

 Looking for xlOil functions in imported modules
 -----------------------------------------------

-This happens automatically when a module is imported or reloaded.
+This happens automatically when a module is imported or reloaded as xlOil hooks python's import mechanism.

 If you load a module outside the normal ``import`` mechanism, you can tell xlOil to look for functions to register with ``xloil.scan_module(module)``.